ljsinclair/featurebase-docs/docs/cloud/cloud-users/cloud-user-deactivate.md

 has_toc: false
 ---

-## How do I control who can login to my organization?
+## How do I control who can sign in to my organization?
 {: .no_toc }

-The Login privilege is granted to all **Active** users via their role.
+Sign in privileges to your FeatureBase Cloud organization:

-An Administrator can revoke the Login privilege by **deactivating** the account.
+* can be granted and revoked by an administrator

-The privilege can be restored by **activating** the account.
+* are automatically granted to **active** users via their role

 {: .note}
 {% include contact-support.md%} to delete user accounts.